Noticing error code 229 on your Lennox® furnace?

 It’s important to allow a pro like one from Falso Service Experts in East Syracuse work on repairing or replacing this part.
 Our technicians are NATE certified, which means they’re well-equipped to fix a furnace error like yours.

-We want you to be completely satisfied with our furnace repair.
+We want you to be completely satisfied with our furnace repair in East Syracuse.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

 Two-stage furnaces have numerous pressure switches to let the system to run at different speeds—and use less energy.
 These switches also guarantee your furnace runs safely and vents extra gases from the heat exchanger.